solvoldev/solana-copy-trading-bot-overview/README.md

 - **Blazing-fast speed** (depends on the node, but SolVolume provides a free node that outperforms some paid ones).

 **Cons:**
 - None.
-Honestly, the price is a steal.
+Honestly, the price is very underpriced.

 ---